Student Code of Conduct

 4) The Respondent may have representation at any stage in the process.

-1) Whenever appropriate, informal resolution and mediation shall be used to resolve issues of individual behavior.
+1) Whenever appropriate, informal resolution and/or mediation shall be used to resolve issues of individual behaviour.
 In such circumstances, the Student Conduct Officer will refer the matter to the Complaints Coordinator;

 2) The Complaints Coordinator shall contact the Respondent and the Complainant and attempt to resolve the complaint to the satisfaction of the parties concerned;

-3) In reaching a mutually agreeable resolution of the complaint, one of the sanctions listed in the Code may be imposed;
+3) In reaching a mutually agreeable resolution of the complaint, one or more of the sanctions listed in section 8 of the Code may be imposed;

 4) The Complaints Coordinator may also involve other University units or offices as agreed to by the members of the University community involved.

-2) The Student Conduct Officer will then review the report and surrounding circumstances, which may or may not include interviewing the Complainant, respondent, or other persons who may have relevant information.
+2) The Student Conduct Officer will then review the report, along with any response provided by the Complainant and Respondent, and will review the surrounding circumstances, which may or may not include interviewing the Complainant, Respondent, or other persons who may have relevant information.

-1) If the Student Conduct Officer decides that the student has not violated the Code, the Student Conduct Officer shall provide his or her written decision to the Complainant and the student and the file will be closed;
+1) If the Student Conduct Officer decides that the Student has not violated the Code, the Student Conduct Officer shall provide their written decision to the Complainant and the Respondent and the file will be closed, and any interim measure that may have been imposed will then be repealed;

 b) Letter of reprimand:

-This sanction is written notice that the student has violated the Code.
+This sanction is written notice that the Respondent has violated the Code and has been formally reprimanded.
 Repeat offences may result in more severe sanctions.

-A fine of not more than $500 may be imposed.
+A fine may be imposed.
 Fines will be progressive in nature with a maximum of $100 for a first offence, $300 for a second, and $500 for a third.
-The fine shall be a charge against the student’s University account.
+The fine shall form a charge against the student’s University account.

-A student may be placed on probation for a designated period of time from 6 months - 4 years.
+A student may be placed on non-academic probation for a designated period of time from 6 months up to 4 years.
 Any further offences under the Code will be cause for further sanctions, up to and including expulsion.

 e) Loss of privileges:

-A student may lose privileges for a designated period of time.
+A Respondent may lose privileges for a designated period of time.
 This may include, but is not limited to, computer privileges, library facilities, and distance education access.

-A student may be prohibited from entering a particular part of the University premises for a designated period of time.
-Exclusion may include the student being prohibited from registration in a particular course or program.
-Exclusion may also include an outright ban from campus.
-This sanction shall not be used to evict a resident from on-campus housing facilities.
+A Respondent may be limited in their access to all or part of the University premises for a designated period of time.
+Limitation of access may include the Respondent being prohibited from registration in a particular course or program.
+This sanction shall not be used to evict a resident from on-campus Student Residences.

 g) Eviction from Residence:

-A student may be evicted from residence for a designated or indefinite period of time.
-Eviction will occur only after consultation with the Director of Housing, Food and Conference Services or the Manager, Student Housing (Grenfell) as appropriate, or their designate.
+A Respondent may be evicted from residence for a designated or indefinite period of time.
+Eviction will occur only after consultation with the Director of Student Residences (St. John’s) or the Manager, Student Housing (Grenfell) as appropriate, or their designate.

 Loss of all academic privileges at the University for a specified period of time and/or until imposed conditions are met.
 The period of suspension shall not exceed 4 years.
-The student is eligible to return after this time but may be required to fulfill specified conditions upon return.
+The Respondent will be eligible to return after this time but may be required to fulfill specified conditions upon return.

-A student may be expelled from the University.
+A Respondent may be expelled from the University.

-i) three (3) non-students from the University community, one of whom will act as Chair; and
+i) three (3) non-students from the University community, one of whom will act as Chair and voting member; and

 ii) two (2) students.
 The student representatives will be appointed by the student union of which the Respondent is a member.

-c) The case will be presented by the Student Conduct Officer or designate, who may be assisted by legal counsel.
+c) The recommendation of the sanction under section 8 (h) or (i) will be presented by the Student Conduct Officer or designate, who may be assisted by legal counsel.
 The Respondent may be assisted and represented by another person, who may be legal counsel.

-d) A hearing may proceed, at the discretion of the Chair, in the absence of the Respondent, provided the Respondent has been given at least two weeks’ notice of the hearing date.
+d) A hearing may proceed, at the discretion of the Chair, in the absence of the Respondent, provided the Respondent has been given at least two weeks’ notice of the hearing date and fails to attend.

 f) Hearing guidelines: